 Wall-Hung Toilets: A Look at Behind-the-Scenes

-If you love the sleek lines of the “floating toilet” style, be sure to check off these boxes before you shop
+If you love the sleek lines of the “floating toilet” style, here’s a quick technical checklist

-(Above) In Ylia + André’s bathroom renovation, the wall-hung floating toilet added a clean new look.
+(Above) In Ylia + André’s bathroom renovation, the wall-hung toilet added a clean new look.

 Do you have room behind your walls?